 EVERTON, Mo. – With proper management, grassland pastures that provide high quality forage for livestock can also furnish good habitat for wildlife.

-Cattle producers can learn more about how the use of native warm-season grasses can benefit livestock and native wildlife July 30 at a grazing workshop that will be held on a private farm in Dade County near Everton.
+Cattle producers can learn more about how the use of native warm-season grasses can benefit livestock and native wildlife July 13 at a grazing workshop that will be held on a private farm in Dade County near Everton.
 The address is 249 Rout O. This workshop is a collaborative effort of the Missouri Department of Conservation (MDC), the Natural Resources Conservation Service (NRCS), the U.S. Fish & Wildlife Service, Quail Forever, and Pheasants Forever.
 The workshop will be 9 a.m.-3 p.m. and lunch will be provided.
-Participants are asked to register by July 24.
-To register, contact the Dade County NRCS office at 417-637-5993, ext.
-3. People who have questions about this event can also contact MDC Private Land Conservationist Landry Jones at 417-326-5189, ext.
+Participants are asked to register by July 6.
+To register, contact MDC Private Land Conservationist Landry Jones at 417-326-5189, ext.
 1848 or at Landry.Jones@mdc.mo.gov

 When Missouri was settled in the 1800s, native warm-season grasses could be found in many areas of the state.
 In addition to serving as habitat for a variety of wildlife species, these native grasses soon acquired an additional importance as livestock forage.
 Early livestock owners quickly realized these “prairie grasses” were good for haying or grazing.
 However, over time these warm-season grasses were gradually nudged out by fescue, brome and other non-native cool-season grasses.
 This transition not only eliminated plants that were needed by local wildlife, it also got rid of a good summer grazing source for livestock.